 Barbara Spackman, Professor.
 Feminist theory, psychoanalysis, culture, fascism, gender studies, comparative literature, Italian studies, narrative, European decadence, travel writing.

-Dora Zhang, Assistant Professor.
+Dora Zhang, Associate Professor.
 Critical theory, linguistics, narrative and the novel, 20th and 21st century Britain.

 Maria Kotzamanidou, Lecturer.